 Equations

 Asgard uses LEAN-style mathematical syntax for defining equations.
-This clean, functional notation supports arithmetic operations, integration, differentiation, and lambda calculus.
+This clean, functional notation supports arithmetic, calculus, elementary functions, stochastic differential equations, and lambda calculus.

 Syntax Overview